llm-edge/hal-9100/CONTRIBUTING.md

 - Rely on **cloud native** technologies that survived the test of time.
 - **Standalone and edge ready**.
 The API should be able to run on a Raspberry Pi for example.
 - **Test as much as possible**.
 We should have a high test coverage.
+- **Measure**.
+We should maintain benchmarks of performance and cost over different variables (models, hardware, tasks, etc.)

 ## Current Stack